PolySCIP is a solver for multi-criteria integer programming and

-solves optimization problems of the
+solving optimization problems of the form:

 The name PolySCIP is composed of Poly (from the Greek πολύς meaning "many") and SCIP.
-The current version of PolySCIP computes the supported extreme non-dominated points (blue circles in the above figures) as well as unbounded non-dominated rays.
-Its file format .mop is based on the .mps file format.
+The current version of PolySCIP is able to compute supported non-dominated vertices for problems with an arbitrary number of objectives and the entire set of non-dominated points for bi-criteria and tri-criteria integer programs.
+The file format of PolySCIP is based on the MPS file format.

-|29/Feb/2016||SCIP Version 3.2.1 with PolySCIP version 1.0 released.
+|SCIP Version 3.2.1 with PolySCIP version 1.0 released.

-S. Schenker, R. Borndörfer, M. Skutella, T. Strunk: PolySCIP.
+R. Borndörfer, S. Schenker, M. Skutella, T. Strunk: PolySCIP.

 Mathematical Software - Proceedings of ICMS 2016, G.-M. Greuel, T. Koch, P. Paule, A. Sommese (Eds.),

 Lecture Notes in Computer Science Vol. 9725, ISBN: 978-3-319-42431-6

 For more details about the usage, file format of PolySCIP and an easy way to generate .mop problem files containing (your) mathematical programs see the user guide.